brown-band/website/pages/scripts/1997-1998/fall/columbia.md

 Alumni, Ladies, gentlemen and friends\
 Today to prick your fancy we present\
 The only group on campus with the guts\
-To say out loud "We gotcher Spam© right HERE!"
+To say out loud “We gotcher Spam© right HERE!”

 THE BROWN UNIVERSITY BAND!